 Farmers have an incredible responsibility to feed our great nation.
 This responsibility comes with several challenges, some of which are beyond the farmer’s control.
-Farm insurance helps to make sure these challenges do not turn into devastation.
-Critical insurance aspects need to be looked at each year by the farmer to ensure a natural disaster, insurance claim loss, or a bad crop yield does not wreck havoc on the farm.
+Farm and ranch insurance coverage helps to make sure these challenges do not turn into devastation.
+Critical insurance aspects need to be looked at each year by the farmer to ensure a natural disaster, insurance claim loss, or a bad crop yield does not wreak havoc on the farm.

 Farming is a tough business!
 Farmers continue to work their tails off only to take it on the chins time and time again.
 Crop prices continue to remain low.
 Input costs remain high.
 Land prices continue to creep up and foreign tariffs come in to play.
 Not to mention the stress that goes along with the unpredictable weather every single day of the growing season!
 These hardworking men, women, and children need to be thanked.
 They go through an emotional roller coaster every year just to put food on our table!

 Whether you are farming your granddads 80-acre piece of land or 10,000 acres of rented ground, there are certain insurance coverages that need to be in place for proper risk management.
 Let’s briefly look at some of these options:

 Farming isn’t like any other business.
 As a farmer, you’re likely to rely on a number of assets, from your equipment and machinery down to your outbuildings and farm barns.
 Moreover, your farm dwelling will need protected, too.
 Where would you stay if something happened?
 Your farm and ranch insurance may include the following coverage options for your dwelling and farm buildings.

 The mainstay of the entire family where home meals are prepared, where kids and grandkids play, homework assignments are completed and basic responsibilities are learned.
 Make sure you have enough coverage in place to rebuild your square footage.
 No money should come out of your pocket for a rebuild.